-Harley-Davidson’s success as one of the main players in the chopper/custom motorcycle market is linked to the company’s ability to respond to the Five Forces in its industry environment.
-Michael Porter’s Five Forces Analysis examines the external factors that affect business strategy and development.
-In Harley-Davidson’s case, the motorcycle industry and automotive industry environments present challenges that could hamper global business growth.
+Harley-Davidson’s competitive position as one of the main players in the chopper/custom motorcycle market is linked to the ability to respond to the Five Forces in the industry environment.
+Michael Porter’s Five Forces analysis examines the external factors that affect business strategy and development.
+In Harley-Davidson’s case, the motorcycle industry presents challenges that can hamper global business growth.
 The company has maintained a conservative stance toward global expansion.
-In this regard, business stability is emphasized in Harley-Davidson’s strategy in addressing the Five Forces affecting its business and the industry environment.
-However, strategic reform is needed to ensure that Harley-Davidson overcomes these external factors while the business internationally expands.
+In this regard, business stability is emphasized in Harley-Davidson’s strategy in addressing the Five Forces affecting its business environment.
+However, strategic reform is needed to ensure that Harley-Davidson overcomes these external factors while the business seeks to improve its international performance.

-A Five Forces Analysis of Harley-Davidson reveals competitive rivalry and the bargaining power of customers as the most significant external forces that affect the motorcycle industry environment.
-These factors must be among the priorities in Harley-Davidson’s strategies.
+This Five Forces analysis of Harley-Davidson reveals competitive rivalry and the bargaining power of customers as the most significant external forces that affect the motorcycle industry.
+These forces are among the strategic priorities for the fulfillment of business goals and Harley-Davidson’s mission statement and vision statement.

-A Five Forces Analysis of Harley-Davidson requires consideration for the external factors in the motorcycle industry environment and the automotive industry environment in general.
-The company is relatively stable compared to other firms.
+This Five Forces analysis of Harley-Davidson requires consideration for the external factors in the motorcycle industry, as well as the automotive industry.
+The company is stable despite challenges in the motorcycle market.
 The following are the intensities or strengths of the Five Forces affecting Harley-Davidson:

-Competitive Rivalry or Competition against Harley-Davidson (Strong Force)
+Competitive Rivalry or Competition with Harley-Davidson (Strong Force)

-Harley-Davidson’s performance responds to competition.
-This part of the Five Forces Analysis identifies other companies’ impact in the motorcycle industry and automotive industry environments.
+Harley-Davidson’s strategies account for competition.
+This part of the Five Forces analysis identifies other companies’ impact in the motorcycle industry.
 In Harley-Davidson’s case, the following are the external factors that create the strong force of competitive rivalry:

 - High number of firms (strong force)